gilescope/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 As you might understand from what I've written so far, writing async code mostly makes sense when you need to be smart to make optimal use of your resources.

-Now if you're code is working hard to solve a problem, there often is no help in concurrency, this is where parallelism comes in to play since it gives you a way to throw more resources at the problem if you can split it into parts that you can work on in parallel.
+Now, if you write a program that is working hard to solve a problem, there often is no help in concurrency, this is where parallelism comes in to play since it gives you a way to throw more resources at the problem if you can split it into parts that you can work on in parallel.